dm4uz3/tweetefex/readme.md

 **I now have a copy of this running on a Linode server, you can use it via the following url**

 ```
-https://fxtwitter.com/[twitter video url] or [last half of twitter url] (everything past twitter.com/)
+https://sxtwitter.com/[twitter video url] or [last half of twitter url] (everything past twitter.com/)
 ```

-You can also simply type out 'fx' directly before 'twitter.com' in any valid twitter video url, and that will convert it into a working TwitFix url, for example:
+You can also simply type out 'sx' directly before 'twitter.com' in any valid twitter video url, and that will convert it into a working TwitFix url, for example:

 ![example](example.png)